marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Maryland Traffic Court Records?

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may provide:

 • The name of someone involved, providing it is not a juvenile